mondoohq/installer/dockerhub/mondoo/client.md

 Some high-level examples of business-critical infrastructure may include:

 - Public cloud environments such as AWS, GCP, Azure, and Microsoft 365
-- Private cloud environments such as VMware (VCenter and ESXi)
+- Private cloud environments such as VMware (vCenter and ESXi)
 - Kubernetes Clusters (EKS, GKE, AKS, and self-managed)
 - Servers and Endpoints (Linux, Windows, and macOS)
-- Software Supply Chain services and tooling (GitHub, GitLab, Jenkins, Azure DevOps Pipelines, CircleCI, and more)
+- Software Supply Chain services and tooling (GitHub, GitLab, Jenkins, Azure Pipelines, CircleCI, and more)

 Within the examples above there are many individual assets and resources that are critical to operating a secure business such as SSL certificates, system packages, and SSH configurations.